 Take a look inside your golf shoes.
 Do they have poor arch support?
-Are you using a custom insole in your daily shoes but not your golf shoe?
+Are you using a supportive insole in your daily shoes but don’t have any insoles for golf shoes?

 When I discuss custom insoles with my patients who enjoy golfing, I like to bring up three points when answering the question “what are the best insoles for golf shoes?”
 A good insole for any sport should address the following: